 I'm interested in the role language plays in the development of conceptual thinking.

-Research interests: Application of cognitive and functional linguistics in educational settings: Text World Theory, Cognitive Grammar, stylistics, metaphors, image schemas, abstract concepts.
+Research interests: Application of cognitive and functional linguistics in educational settings, especially in science: Text World Theory, Cognitive Grammar, stylistics, metaphors, image schemas, abstract concepts, cognitive diversity.

 MA TESOL (distinction) - University of Nottingham 2011